Skip to Content

 Cenote Cristalino is located in Carretera Cancun – Tulum Km 269, Playa del Carmen, Quintana Roo, Mexico.
 You can get to this cenote within 20 minutes of travel time if you are from Playa del Carmen.

-Here below you can see it in the map:
+Here below you can see it on the map:

 Cristalino Opening Hours

-Cenote Cristalino is open from 8 AM to 6 PM.
+Cenote Cristalino is open daily from 8 AM to 6 PM.

 What’s the best time to visit Cenote Cristalino?